janko/flickr-objects/README.md

 ```

 It is important here that you pass `sizes: true` to `Flickr::Person#public_photos`.
-So, in your (Rails) application, one could use it like this:
+So, in your (Rails) application, you could use it like this:

 ```ruby
 class PhotosController < ApplicationController